spotify-ss/backend/README.md

 ### /api/artists

 - **GET**
-expects query string, if none default is page 1 with 100 artists per page : /api/arists?page=number&limit=number (limit is number of artists per page)
+can use a query string, if none default is page 1 with 100 artists per page : /api/arists?page=number&limit=number (limit is number of artists per page)

 example 1: /api/artists
 returns: a list of first 100 artists in the database